About 4 to 5 per cent of people worldwide suffer from chronic headaches.

 A clinical experiment examined 182 patients (diagnosed with chronic pain) for 16 weeks.
 The patients were provided with 2/3 of their daily ratio containing higher levels of omega-3 and controlled as well as lower levels of omega-6.
 The patients were instructed to record their headaches.

 The results were promising, as the patients recorded fewer total hours of headaches.
-Many had also reported significant improvement in their severity of headaches and lessened their doses of medication for the headaches.
+Many had also reported significant improvement in the severity of headaches and lessened their doses of medication for the headaches.

 The study concluded that increasing the amount of omega-3 fatty acids can reduce the frequency and severity of migraine attacks.
 Further, controlling the intake of omega-6 fatty acids can result in additional improvement.